 For increasing the efficiency of primers, we should follow proper guidelines while creating primers.
 GC content, melting temperature, length, and primer-complementation capacity of primers are key factors for primer designing.
 For more detail on the primer design guide, read the article: PCR primer design guidelines.

 Generally, 10pmol of each primer is sufficient for a PCR reaction.

 Concentration: 10 to 12pMol.

-Deoxynucleotide triphosphates are artificially synthesized nucleotides which bind to the growing DNA strand.
-With the help of the Taq DNA polymerase, the dATP, dGTP, dCTP and dTTP binds at its complementary nucleotides on the growing DNA strand.
+Deoxynucleotide triphosphates are artificially synthesized nucleotides that bind to the growing DNA strand.
+With the help of the Taq DNA polymerase, the dATP, dGTP, dCTP and dTTP bind at their complementary nucleotides on the growing DNA strand.

 Concentration: 200-250μM each.

 The PCR technique is entirely based on the activity of Taq DNA polymerase.
 If Taq DNA polymerase was not discovered, the PCR might not be discovered.

 Thermostability, the unique property of the Taq makes amplification possible during PCR.
 Thermostability means it can work finely at a higher temperature.
 Notably, no other bodily enzyme can function at a higher temperature of more than 37ºC.

 The Taq DNA polymerase settles at the ssDNA- primer junction and utilizes it as a substrate for the catalytic reaction.
 In the final step of extension, using the substrate it starts dNTP insertion.

 1 unit of Taq is sufficient for a 25μL PCR reaction.
 For more detail on Taq DNA polymerase read the article: Function of Taq DNA polymerase in PCR.